IndrajeetPatil/broomExtra/README.md

 The hexsticker was generously designed by Sarah Otterstetter (Max Planck Institute for Human Development, Berlin).
-Thanks are also due to the maintainers and contributors to `{broom}`- and `{easystats}`-package families who have indulged in all my feature requests. 😄
+Thanks are also due to the maintainers and contributors to `{broom}`- and `{easystats}`-package families who have indulged in all my feature requests!